holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 * `Array[ Variant[String, Integer] ]` -- matches an array of any size that contains only strings and/or integers.
 * `Array[Any, 2]` -- matches an array containing at least two elements, no matter what type those elements are.

-### Hash
+### Hash([Type (key), Type (value), minimum length, maximum length])

 Matches: hash maps.
 Required Parameters: none.
-Optional Parameters: key type, value type, minimum size, maximum size.
+Optional Parameters: key type, value type, minimum length (in pairs), maximum length (in pairs).

+Note: Hashes in Puppet can contain any number of distinct key-value types, while the `Hash` parameter type only lets you specify a single type for each.
+You can use [abstract types](future_abstract_types.html) to express more nuanced type requirements.
+Another way to define a hash that contains multiple types is with the [`Struct` type](#struct).

 Examples: